olxbr/lighthouse-ci-action/README.md

 #### ` urls_to_compare` (default: none)

-Set a list of URLs separed by new line to be compared.
+List of URLs separed by new line to be compared.
-For each url in the list, compare the values found for the purpose of comparing worsening or improving.
+For each url in the list, compare the values found for the purpose of comparing improving or worsening.

 Very useful for comparing a production URL with the development URL.